-This Vanilla and Chocolate Marble Loaf Cake is always perfect for afternoon tea.
+This Vanilla and Chocolate Marble Loaf Cake is always perfect for afternoon tea, breakfast or dessert.
 The Half Vanilla Half Chocolate Cake made with Yogurt is a classic childhood dessert you never get tired of eating!

 The marble effect is created by combining a Vanilla and Chocolate Cake Batter into one pan.
 And it is always so fun to discover the marbled result once you get to slice the cake.